Ittle Dew 2

 Ittle Dew 2 is an action-adventure game developed by Swedish indie studio Ludosity and originally published by Nicalis, and the sequel to the 2013 title Ittle Dew.
-Ittle Dew 2 was released for Microsoft Windows, PlayStation 4, and Xbox One on November 15, 2016.
-An updated version of the game entitled Ittle Dew 2+ was released for the Nintendo Switch on November 14, 2017; the updated content was eventually released on the Windows version on May 26, 2019.
-The Nintendo Switch is the only platform that received a physical release of the game.
+It was released for Microsoft Windows, PlayStation 4, and Xbox One on November 15, 2016.
+An updated version of the game titled Ittle Dew 2+ was released for the Nintendo Switch on November 14, 2017; the updated content was eventually released on the Windows version on May 26, 2019.
+The Switch is the only platform that received a physical release of the game.

 The game was removed from all digital console platforms on September 20, 2019 by the publisher Nicalis due to a breakdown in relations with the developer.
 The Steam release remains available, as it was self-published.
-Eventually the game got a re-release on the Nintendo Switch eShop on March 19, 2020 with Ludosity self-publishing the game.
+Eventually the game was re-released on the Nintendo Switch eShop on March 19, 2020 with Ludosity self-publishing the game.

 Plot

 The main protagonist Ittle and her blithe buddy Tippsie find themselves stranded on an unfamiliar island after their raft breaks into pieces, and make it their goal to recover the pieces, repair the raft, and escape.